What happens if my work visa is cancelled?

 help-floating

-If your work visa has been cancelled, it's important to understand what this means for your employment and residency in Australia.
+People whose work visa has been cancelled often seek to understand what this means for their employment and residency in Australia.
 This guide explains what happens when a work visa is cancelled, your potential options, and the steps you may need to take next.

 Work Visa Cancelled – What Happens?